tommyettinger/juniper/README.md

 features from later than Java 7.
 This should allow it to be used on Android, GWT, and RoboVM.

-The name comes from my dog Juniper, who seems to have a deterministic, but seemingly-random, response to any new person she meets.
+The name comes from my dog Juniper, who appears to have a deterministic, but seemingly-random, response to any new person she meets.

 ### What are these generators?